noprobelm/tempy/README.md

 `tempy` will render a simple, visually pleasing weather report for current and near-future conditions to your terminal.

-No API key required, but you can register one for yourself if you wish.
+`tempy` does not require an API key, but you can register one for yourself if you wish.
 See the section on [registering your own API key](#api-key-registry)

 ## Installation